Reflection for Today: Does a Church Appearing Fervent Mean That It Has the Work of the Holy Spirit?

 In response to this question, let’s first read several passages: “The enlightenment of man by the Holy Spirit is not to sustain the passion of man; it is to open up a way out for the entry of man, as well as to allow man to come to know the Holy Spirit, and from that develop a heart of reverence and adoration for God” (“Work and Entry (2)”).
 “When the Holy Spirit works to enlighten people, He generally gives them a knowledge of God’s work, and of their true entry and true state.
 He also allows them to understand God’s eager intentions and His requirements for man today, so that they have the resolve to sacrifice everything to satisfy God, that they must love God even if they meet with persecution and adversity, that they will stand witness for God even if it means shedding their blood or giving their life; they will have no regrets” (“Practice (1)”).
 “When the Holy Spirit works, people are able to actively enter; they are not passive or forced, but are proactive.
 When the Holy Spirit works, people are glad and willing, and they are willing to obey, and happy to humble themselves, and even though they are pained and fragile inside, they have the resolve to cooperate, they suffer gladly, they are able to obey, and they are untainted by human will, untainted by the thinking of man, and are certainly untainted by human desires and motivations.
 When people experience the work of the Holy Spirit, they are especially holy inside.
-Those who are possessed of the work of the Holy Spirit live out the, the love of their brothers and sisters, and delight in the things that delight God, and loathe the things that God loathes” (“The Work of the Holy Spirit and the Work of Satan”).
+Those who are possessed of the work of the Holy Spirit live out the love of God, the love of their brothers and sisters, and delight in the things that delight God, and loathe the things that God loathes” (“The Work of the Holy Spirit and the Work of Satan”).